Chateraise may be familiar to those in the Klang valley and Penang, but so far in Ipoh, this is a new concept.

 Location Of Chateraise

-The maiden Ipoh branch of Chateraise Patisserie is in Ipoh Parade Mall.
+The maiden Ipoh branch of Chateraise Patisserie is in Ipoh Parade Mall (a popular shopping mall in Ipoh).

 And it’s the first thing you will see after you come up the escalators from Jaya Grocer or the basement parking lot.